noodlefrenzy/coreos-azure/README.md

 Where d97f04223df7 is the container's ID that we obtained above from 'docker ps'.

-And we can stop our Docker container with:
+We can also stop our Docker container with:

 ```
 $ sudo docker stop d97f04223df7
 ```

-Let's review what we have done in this first section.
-We have built a Docker container for a node.js application based on two hierarchy base containers and we are able to start exact binary replicas of this application with Docker.
+Let's review what we have done.
+We have built a Docker container for a node.js application composed off of two base containers and we are able to start exact binary replicas of this application with Docker.

 Let's next see how we can use CoreOS to manage these application containers at scale.